feandev/Demoblaze-Test-Automation/README.md

 # Test automation project of a demo product store :convenience_store:

 This is my own test automation project based on `Playwright` and `TypeScript`.<br>
-The tested page is a fake product store.
+The tested page is a fake product store.<br>
 In this project I implemented AAA(Arrange, Act, Assert) and Page Object Model (POM).

 ## Links